"Who Is the Real Victim?"

 Branagh holds the screen magnetically with his lead performance as Inspector Hercule Poirot, a man whose ace deductive skills have made him famous across Europe.
 After an amusing opening sequence set in Jerusalem where he reveals that it’s a corrupt police officer who committed a heinous crime (rather than the priest, rabbi and imam who are about to be executed publicly), Poirot declares his need for a vacation.

 While the inspector sports an impressive handlebar mustache and a showman’s panache, he’s secretly saddened by the loss of his wife.
-A friend takes pity on his loneliness and offers him the chance to head to Istanbul and hop a luxury passenger train called the Orient Express for some rest and relaxation.
+A friend takes pity on his loneliness and offers him the chance to hop a luxury passenger train called the Orient Express for some rest and relaxation from Istanbul to Paris.

 As Poirot tries to unravel the mystery of who killed Ratchett, he discovers no one is exactly as they seem, including the victim himself.
 Trying to deduce the twisting motivations across so many fellow passengers leads to a delicious array of twists that pay off with a walloping surprise.